-2.1 To seek approval to undertake pictorial wildflower planting as a pilot scheme at four locations within the district.
+2.1 To seek approval for the financing of a pictorial wildflower planting trial as a pilot scheme at four locations within the district.
+The proposed trial was approved at Environmental and Development Services Committee on the 15 August with a recommendation that the financial implications be referred to Finance and Management Committee.